bhuvana0001lr-ship-it/Medicine-Reminder-System/README.md

 - LED
 - Resistor

-Working Principle
+Working Principle:
 The RTC module keeps track of real time.
 When the programmed medicine time arrives, the Arduino activates the buzzer and LED and displays a reminder message on the LCD screen.

-Features
+Features:
 - Real-time clock based reminders
 - LCD display notification
 - Buzzer alarm alert
 - LED visual indicator

-Simulation
+Simulation:
 The project was simulated using Wokwi before implementing on hardware.

-Author
+Author:
 Bhuvaneshwari L